serraict/wetering-production-control/CONTRIBUTING_AI_PROMPT.md

 This guide supplements CONTRIBUTING.md with specific guidelines for AI/LLM contributors.
 Follow both this guide and the main CONTRIBUTING.md when making changes.

+## Workflow

+The currently active task is described in [doing.md](./work/doing.md).

+Things we consider doing in the future is described in [backlog.md](./work/backlog.md).

 ## Context Understanding

 Try to write tests to build your understanding of the context.